baptistebriel/smooth-scrolling/README.md

 ### Usage

 Now to the JavaScript part;
-The usage is very simple.
 To launch a new smooth scroll just use the Smooth object like this:

 ```javascript
 // get our section